Esbjerg Travel Guide

 • Bogtrykmuseet (Book Museum)

-If you’re coming in from abroad, fly to Billund Airport and take a train onwards to Esbjerg.
-You can also rent a car at the airport and drive for the rest of the way.
+If you’re coming in from abroad, fly to Billund Airport and take a bus onwards to Esbjerg.
+You can also rent a car at the airport and drive the rest of the way.

-Another option is to sail in since Esbjerg regularly receives many ferries from various places.
+Another option is to sail by ferry or cruise since Esbjerg receives many ships from various places around Europe.
 For a long time, there was a famous ferry line between London and Esbjerg.
-These days, you can sail between Esbjerg and Northern Germany.
+It doesn’t exist anymore, but there are some alternatives.
+These days, there are ferries between Esbjerg and Northern Germany.
 There are also connections to the Netherlands and even to Norway.

 Where to stay in Esbjerg

 Ideally, you should stay as central as possible.
-It’s easy to get around in Esbjerg, so the location doesn’t mean everything, but it is nice to be close to the main attractions, to the restaurants and to the stores.
+It’s easy to get around in Esbjerg, so the location doesn’t mean everything, but it is nice to be close to the main attractions, along with the restaurants and shops, most of which are in the city center.

-Due to Esbjerg’s role as a port city where lots of people come in every day, there is a decent selection of hotels, hostels and holiday apartments.
+Thanks to Esbjerg’s role as an important port city where lots of people come in every day, there is a decent selection of hotels, hostels and holiday apartments.

-The best hotel in Esbjerg is Hotel Britannica.
+The best hotel in Esbjerg is Hotel Britannia.
 It’s very central and has a location just 50 meters away from the central city square.
-Rooms are nice and comfy, so you’ll never go wrong by staying here.
+The rooms are nice and comfy, so you’ll never go wrong by staying here.
+Britannia is the preferred hotel for most visitors and it has a pretty good reputation among Danes.

 An alternative is Hjerting Badehotel.
 This hotel is located a bit northwest of Esbjerg, around 8 kilometers away from the city center.
-However, it is right by the beach, and it literally takes one minute to walk out to the water.
+But – it’s right by the beach, and it literally takes one minute to walk to the sea.
 Many rooms have a great view, and the hotel is highly popular among its guests.
-While Hotel Britannica in central Esbjerg is good for business travelers, shoppers and cultural lovers, Hjerting Badehotel is best for the relaxed traveler who wants a calm and nice holiday close to the sea.
+While Hotel Britannica in central Esbjerg is good for business travelers, shoppers and cultural enthusiasts, Hjerting Badehotel is best for the relaxed traveler who wants a calm holiday close to the sea.

 On average, it is cheaper to stay in Esbjerg than it is to stay in Copenhagen or one of the other large cities in Denmark.
 But it is still Denmark, and the prices can be quite high at times.
-The average price for a night in a hotel will be around 80-90$.
-It is a good idea to book your room for a month in advance, especially if you come in the summer.
+The average price for a night in a hotel will be around $150-200 per night.
+It is a good idea to book your room a month in advance.
+Especially if you arrive in the summer when the demand is at its highest.

 Day trips from Esbjerg